bioinformatics-ca/CAN_2021/Module4/Somatic_tutorial.md

 tabix  pairedVariants_varscan2_filtered.vcf.gz
 ```

-#Now we have finished variant calling using two different variants callers.
+Now we have finished variant calling using two different variants callers.
+The next step is to combine the output of the multiple callers

-##combining with multiple callers
 ```
 bcftools isec -n+1 -f PASS -p intersectionDirectory pairedVariants_mutect2_filtered_normalized.vcf.gz pairedVariants_varscan2_filtered.vcf.gz -o pairedVariants_mutect2_varscan2.vcf -Ov
 ```

 This creates a directory named intersectionDirectory that contains all variants that pass in at-least one vcf.
 It's at this point where you can choose which variants to include.

 ```